 |Opened||Main Line first opened in 1898 and completed in 1931.
 Yokaichi Line opened in 1913.
 Taga Line opened in 1914.|

 |Others||Other Railways in Shiga, Railways in Japan|

-On Sat., Sun., and national holidays (except Dec.
+On Fri., Sat., Sun., and national holidays (except Dec.
 31-Jan.
-3), the "SS free kippu" ticket is available for only 550 yen and you can use it to ride the Ohmi Railways all day.
+3), the "One Day Smile Ticket" is available for only ¥900 for adults (¥450 for kids) and you can use it to ride the Ohmi Railways all day.
 A good deal if you plan to ride the Ohmi Railways train at least twice.
 Showing the ticket to temples and museums along the Ohmi Railways will also give you a discount on the admission.
 (Details in Japanese here.)

 - The Main Line (Honsen) is the longest, passing through Maibara, Hikone, Higashi Omi (Yokaichi), Hino-cho, and Koka.

 - The short Taga Line (Taga-sen) is for people wanting to worship at Taga Taisha Shrine.